What is a Golden Cross and a Deathcross in Trading?

 What is a Death Cross?

-A death cross is the opposite of a golden cross.
-It occurs when the short-term moving average crosses below the long-term moving average.
-This is seen as a bearish signal, which indicates that the asset is likely to trend downward.
+A death cross is the complete opposite of a golden cross.
+It happens when the short-term moving average drops below the long-term moving average.
+This is considered a bearish sign, suggesting that the asset is likely to continue its downward trend.

 In the Death cross also, the short-term average is the one type with the 50-day average, while the long-term moving average is still usually the 200-day average.
 Let's move on and examine the operation of the death cross in more detail.